MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/dns/dns-processes-interactions.md

 #### Example of the aging and scavenging process for a sample record

-To understand the process of aging and scavenging at the server, consider the life span and successive stages of a single resource record, as it is added to a server and zone where this process is in effect and then aged and removed from the database.
+To understand the process of aging and scavenging at the server, consider the life span and successive stages of a single resource record, as it's added to a server and zone where this process is in effect and then aged and removed from the database.
 This includes the following steps:

 1. A sample DNS host, “host-a.example.microsoft.com”, registers its host (A) RR at the DNS server for a zone where aging/scavenging is enabled for use.
 1. When registering the record, the DNS server places a time stamp on this record based on current server time.

-After the record time stamp is written, the DNS server does not accept refreshes for this record for the duration of the zone no-refresh interval.
+After the record time stamp is written, the DNS server doesn't accept refreshes for this record for the duration of the zone no-refresh interval.
 It can, however, accept updates prior to that time.
 For example, if the IP address for “host-a.example.microsoft.com” changes, the DNS server can accept the update.
 In this case, the server also updates (resets) the record time stamp.

 1. Upon expiration of the no-refresh period, the server begins to accept attempts to refresh this record.

 After the initial no-refresh period ends, the refresh period immediately begins for the record.
-During this time, the server does not suppress attempts to refresh the record for its remaining life span.
+During this time, the server doesn't suppress attempts to refresh the record for its remaining life span.

 1. During and after the refresh period, if the server receives a refresh for the record, it processes it.